Khilesh17/netflix-gpt/Theory/Nextflix-GPT.md

 -> For dispatching action for any auth state change we can use "onAuthStateChanged" in main component level (it can be found in web -> manage user). we can also find update userProfile api here.

+## Que: TMDB Setup
+Ans: Login -> Goto Edit Profile -> API -> Create a Project -> Get the API_KEY and Access Token -> Now search the desired Apis from the TMDB documentation.